rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

    A random outranking relation table

-In :numref:`condorcetWinners2` we see confirmed that alternatives *a8* and *a6* are *more or less outranking* all the other alternatives and alternative *a1* is indeed *more or less outranked* by all the other alternatives.
+In :numref:`condorcetWinners2` we see confirmed in the outranking relation table that alternatives *a8* and *a6* are *more or less outranking* all the other alternatives and alternative *a1* is *more or less outranked* by all the other alternatives.

 The individual bipolar-valued credibility to '*be a weak Condorcet winner*' is computed as follows.

-For each individual alternative *x*, the conjunctive epistemic fusion of the outranking credibility *R(x,y)* for all :math:`y \neq x` measures indeed the more or less outranking power of *x* and the conjunctive epistemic fusion of the not outranked credibility *R(y,x)*  for all :math:`y \neq x` measures the more or less outranked condition of *x*.
-A disjunctive epistemic fusion of these measures gives the final result.
-It is worthwhile noticing that the dual of this result gives by the way the bpv-set of the weak Condorcet losers.
+For each individual alternative *x*, the conjunctive epistemic :math:`\otimes` fusion of the *outranking* credibility *R(x,y)* for all :math:`y \neq x` measures indeed the more or less *outranking power* of *x* and the conjunctive epistemic :math:`\otimes` fusion of the *not outranked* credibility *-R(y,x)*  for all :math:`y \neq x` measures the more or less *not outranked condition* of *x*.
+A disjunctive epistemic :math:`\oplus` fusion of both these measures delivers the final result.
+It is worthwhile noticing that the dual of this result gives by the way the bpv-set of the corresponding weak Condorcet losers.

 .. note:: The *edges* attribute of bipolar-valued graphs is also a bpv-set, where the support is given by the non-oriented pairs of the graph's vertices.
 Further evident examples of bpv-sets are the bipolar-valued prekernel membership characteristic vectors from the *Rubis* best choice computation [BIS-2006-1p]_.
 This is the topic of the next tutorial.